Yosakorn0/Agentic-Stock-Analyzer/README.md

 # Focus on rising stocks only
 python stock_scanner.py --focus rising

-# Show top 20 recommendations
+# Show up to 20 BUY recommendations (if fewer qualify, fewer will be shown)
 python stock_scanner.py --limit 20

 # Save results to JSON file